j-bel/miniQuad-robot/Assembly Instructions.md

 ![2MotorHubNuts](https://github.com/MiniQuad/robot/blob/master/Assembly%20Files/Assembly%20Images/2%20Leg%20Assembly/2MotorHubNuts.PNG)

 Attach the Motor Hub to the horn of the XL-320.
 First press the Motor Hub into place.
 The registration tabs on the Motor Hub should align with the holes on the horn of the XL-320.
-Snap the tabs into place and tighten the hub onto the motor using an M2.5 x 16mm screw and an M2.5 Washer.
+Snap the tabs into place and fasten the hub onto the motor using an M2.5 x 16mm screw and an M2.5 Washer.

 ![3AttachMotorHub](https://github.com/MiniQuad/robot/blob/master/Assembly%20Files/Assembly%20Images/2%20Leg%20Assembly/3AttachMotorHub.PNG)